- The Board of Trustees comprises up to 18 individuals, the majority of whom are appointed by the Board.

 Chris has a 30-year international board and executive career in the life sciences.
 After 14 years at GSK he became Chief Operating Officer at MerLion Pharmaceuticals, an award-winning Singaporean anti-infectives biotech.
 Chris ran corporate development for the global informatics firm IDBS and was CEO of the executive search firm RSA Group before becoming the founding

 CEO of Medicines Discovery Catapult, the national centre for innovation in drug R&D. During the pandemic, Chris was founding Director of the Lighthouse Labs – the largest diagnostics project in UK history – and chaired the industry-governmental consortium on rapid testing that increased UK test manufacturing capacity by twenty-fold.
 Chris is chairman of Thriva, Exploristics and NorthWest EHealth and holds an honorary chair at the University of Manchester.

 Karl was appointed to the ICR Board by The Royal Marsden as an alternate Trustee.
 He is Chief Operating Officer at the Royal Marsden NHS Foundation Trust and was previously Deputy Chief Executive at Chelsea and Westminster NHS Foundation Trust, having joined as their Chief Operating Officer in March 2015.
 Karl started his career as a management consultant for PriceWaterhouseCoopers before moving to work at a strategic health authority.
 He was previously Chief Operating Officer at Hillingdon Hospital and has extensive operational management experience across a number of other acute trusts in London.

 Dame Cally Palmer

-He holds several patents for product and business innovation.
-Ruchir has a post-graduate degree in MIS & Computer Science from Arizona State University and a BS from the University of Pune, India.
+Ruchir holds several patents for product and business innovation.
+He has a post-graduate degree in MIS & Computer Science from Arizona State University and a BS from the University of Pune, India.

 There is a Members of our Board of Trustees privacy notice that details information we hold about our trustees.